When should you stop refactoring Legacy Code?

 Around 2,700 tests fail 💥

-It turns out that more than half of our tests depend on the data being persisted between tests.
+It turns out that more than half of our tests depended on the data being persisted between tests.
 Clean up the database in between and they will start falling like dominos!

 This is when I realized this seemed to be a widespread pattern for node.js developers using mocha: